accend-group/xdma5/README.md

 8. Under Build Environment, enable `Delete workspace before build starts`.
 We want to make sure the workspace is always clean before starting a build.

-9. Under Pre Steps, you will want to click on the dropdown for `Add pre-build step' and click on `Execute Shell`.
+9. Under Pre Steps, you will want to click on the dropdown for `Add pre-build step` and click on `Execute Shell`.

    In the text area for `Command`, you will want to insert `npm install` to download the chromedriver.